 In addition to these basic functionalities, some queue management systems include more robust features.

-Appointment scheduling is the foundation of queue management.
+Appointment scheduling is the foundation of queue management system.
 Efficient scheduling helps ensure the orderly arrival of customers.
 Overschedule, and you’ll soon fall behind, leading to increased wait times and unhappy customers.
 Under schedule, and you’re leaving money on the table.

 Today’s customers want—and even expect—online appointment scheduling.